Swiss Ball Plank Leg Lift

 - 1

-Start in a plank position with your forearms on a Swiss ball, body in a straight line from head to heels.
+Begin in a plank position with your forearms resting on a Swiss ball, directly under your shoulders.

 - 2